ant1fact/jalapino-api/README.md

-# 🌶️ Jalapino API Reference
+# 🌶️ Jalapiño  API Reference

+_Welcome to Jalapiño, a platform created to enable restaurants and customers to come together for a feast of foods in a delivery bonanza._

 ## Intro

 This documentation aims to be a comprehensive aid in using the Jalapino API endpoints.
 The API follows RESTful design principles & best practices, e.g. nouns as resource identifiers as well as accepting and returning data in JSON format.

 // Base URL